chloeekk/chloeekk.github.io/content/posts/search-engine-marketing-cost/index.md

 categories:
 - SEM
+- Digital Marketing

 tags:
 - SEM
+- Digital Marketing
 ---

 Search Engine Marketing (SEM) is an effective strategy for promoting products or services to potential customers through search engines.
 The core of SEM is to increase the visibility of brands in search engines through various strategies and tools, thereby attracting more traffic and potential customers.
 Imagine that your target audience is searching for information related to your products or services online, and your brand happens to appear at the top of the search results, which will undoubtedly greatly increase the chances of users clicking on your website.

-The operation of SEM mainly relies on search engine advertising platforms such as Google Ads or Bing Ads.
+The operation of SEM mainly relies on search engine advertising platforms such as [Google Ads](https://chloevolution.com/posts/how-to-do-google-ads-for-business/) or Bing Ads.
 Companies bid on specific keywords to ensure that ads are displayed in relevant searches.
 When users search for these keywords, they see the ads you bid for them.

 ## SEM cost statistics